-Our school processes personal data relating to parents, pupils, staff, governors, visitors and others, and therefore is a data controller.
+The Academies in our Trust process personal data relating to parents, pupils, staff, governors, visitors and others, and therefore is a data controller.

-The school has paid its data protection fee to the ICO as legally required.
+The Trust and all its Academies are registered with the ICO, as legally required.

 5. Roles and responsibilities